|Located at:||St. Leo Centre|

 Space is limited.
 Register early to avoid disappointment.

-Byron ChuByron Chu, Callysto Project Manager, Cybera graduated from the University of Calgary with a PhD in Biochemistry.
-His studies focused on intrinsic properties of proteins, and today he applies the same scientific principles to data and network-enabled projects.
-As a burgeoning data scientist, Byron is interested in the intersection of data analysis and storytelling, and how numbers can inform on every level of society; from networks and the environment, to the health issues we could potentially face.
+Byron ChuByron graduated from the University of Calgary with a PhD in Biochemistry.
+His studies focused on intrinsic properties of proteins, and today he applies the same scientific principles to data enabled projects.
+As a data scientist, Byron is interested in the intersection of data analysis and storytelling, and how numbers can inform on every level of society: from networks and the environment, to the health issues we could potentially face.
+Byron is currently the Project Manager, Data Scientist at Cybera Inc.

 David ChanDavid Chan is a Data Scientist at Cybera.
 David facilitates the management and operations of Cybera’s Rapid Access Cloud, a national award-winning service that provides free cloud computing resources to Alberta-based educators, researchers, non-profits and small to medium sized organizations.
 He has been studying data science since 2012, and helped lead the development of the company’s data science team.
 This group is using a scientific approach to analyze data stemming from a variety of sources to extract descriptive, predictive and prescriptive insights.
 David is a PhD graduate from the University of Calgary, where he used high performance computing to investigate protein dynamics and interactions in atomistic detail.